statichunt/statichunt/content/landing-pages/product-submit.md

       answer: "To increase visibility and get your product featured at the top of our listings, consider becoming a sponsor.
 Check out our [become a sponsor](/become-a-sponsor) page for more details on premium placements."
 ---

-Statichunt is a leading open-source directory that curates hundreds of themes, starters, and tools for static site generators.
-We welcome submissions from developers, designers, and creators who want to showcase their work and reach a wider audience.
-Submit your product today and become part of our growing community!
+Statichunt is an open-source directory for themes, starters, and tools.
+Submit your product today and showcase it to a wider audience!